vinodkd/jmx.js/docs/devguide.md

 ### Saving a JMX File

 Save is represented by a single `saveFile()` function and is a standard xhr put call.
 As mentioned in the readme, this could do with improvement in terms of an autosave capability.
+Wrapping this is the `save()` function that checks if we're in demo mode and allows saves only if we're not.